EasyScience/EasyReflectometryApp/docs/build.md

 # Development Env

 The EasyReflectometry project consists of two packages; an application and a library.
-To develop effectively for EasyReflectometry, we work on the `develop` branch of both and then periodically merge to `master` when a release is made.
+To develop effectively for EasyReflectometry, we work on the `develop` branch of both and then periodically merge to `main` when a release is made.

 With this in mind, the best way to build a development environment for EasyReflectometry is as follows.